 The fatty acid profiles in LL muscles from Hanwoo and VYC are shown in Table 4.
-A total of fourteen fatty acids was found, in which 5 fatty acids (C18:1n9, C18:1n7, C18:2n6, C18:3n3 and C20:4n6) showed a significant difference between the cattle breeds (p<0.05).
+A total of fourteen fatty acids was found, in which 5 fatty acids (C18:1n9, C18:1n7, C18:2n6, C18:3n3, and C20:4n6) showed a significant difference between the cattle breeds (p<0.05).
 Fatty acid composition of meat is of increasing interest due to its effect on organoleptic characteristics of the meat (Dinh et al., 2021).
-Monounsaturated fatty acids (MUFAs) such as; oleic acid are the most important precursors of meat flavor since they generate a variety of volatile compounds contributing to desirable aromas of cooked meat (Dinh et al., 2021).
+Monounsaturated fatty acids (MUFAs) such as, oleic acid are the most important precursors of meat flavor since they generate a variety of volatile compounds contributing to desirable aromas of cooked meat (Dinh et al., 2021).
 Results showed that the oleic acid and MUFAs contents were higher in Hanwoo meat, compared with the VYC meat (p<0.05).
 This may indicate a higher rate of desaturation of C18:0 to C18:1 by the desaturase enzymes in the adipocytes from Hanwoo cattle, compared to the VYC.
 Similar to the current findings, Hwang and Joo (2017) reported a higher MUFA and oleic acid contents in LL muscles of Hanwoo, compared with American and Australian cross breeds.
-The high MUFAs content in Hanwoo beef has been resulted from feeding with a high ratio of concentrate (Dinesh et al., 2017) reported a higher rate of a concentrate (Dinesh et al., 2017) reported a higher for the transformed to the VYC.

-2016; Hwang and Joo, 2017).
-Contrastingly, the VYC beef exhibited a higher content of polyunsaturated fatty acids (PUFAs) such as; C18:2n6, C18:3n3 and C20:4n6 compared with Hanwoo (p < 0.05).
+The high MUFAs content in Hanwoo beef has been resulted from feeding with a high ratio of concentrate (Hwang and Joo, 2017; Jayasena et al., 2014).
+Contrastingly, the VYC beef exhibited a higher content of polyunsaturated fatty acids (PUFAs) such as, C18:2n6, C18:3n3, and C20:4n6 compared with Hanwoo (p<0.05).
 The total n3 PUFAs were also higher in the VYC meat, which resulted in a lower n6/n3 ratio in this beef type, compared with Hanwoo.
 The fatty acids profiles in beef have been reported to be affected by both breed and feeding conditions (Nogoy et al., 2022; Vázquez-Mosquera et al., 2023).
-Vázquez-Mosquera et al. (2023) observed a higher MUFA and oleic acid contents in LL muscles from the highly-marbled Wagyu compared with Angus-by Charolais under identical raising condition.
-Waters et al. (2009) reported that feeding cattle with grassbased diet reduces the activity of desaturase enzymes by increased absorption of the linolenic acid.
+Vázquez-Mosquera et al. (2023) observed a higher MUFA and oleic acid contents in LL muscles from the highlymarbled Wagyu compared with Angus-by Charolais under identical raising condition.
+Waters et al. (2009) reported that feeding cattle with grass-based diet reduces the activity of desaturase enzymes by increased absorption of the linolenic acid.
 Nogoy et al. (2022) observed that grass-fed beef contains a greater concentration of n3 PUFAs and lower n6/n3 PUFAs ratio, compared to grain-fed beef.
 While, the breed may affect the de novo fatty acid synthesis pathway which ultimately impacts the fatty acid composition in meat (Schumacher et al., 2022).
-On the other hand, the fatty acid composition in meat is also used to evaluate its nutritional values (Vargas-Bello-Pérez et al., 2017).
-According to the recommendations of World Health Organization for the healthy diet, the PUFA/SFA ratio should be 0.40 or higher, and the n6/n3 fatty acid ratio should be 4.0 or lower (Burlingame et al., 2009).
+On the other hand, the fatty acid composition in meat is also used to evaluate its nutritional values (Vargas-Bello-Pérez and Larraín, 2017).
+According to the recommendations of World Health Organization for the healthy diet, the PUFA/saturated fatty acid (SFA) ratio should be 0.40 or higher, and the n6/n3 fatty acid ratio should be 4.0 or lower (Burlingame et al., 2009).
 Thus, the VYC meat exhibited a "healthier" fatty acid profile, compared with Hanwoo meat.